Skip to content

 A word from the author: Franz Babl

 Thank you for this nice summary of the BellPIC study.
-We really tried hard to reach the recruitment target by extending the study in terms of sites and duration.
-To some degree our inability to reach target recruitment was due to children arriving with prednisolone already started by their general practitioners and late presentation of children – it can be difficult for parents to recognise facial asymmetry in Bell’s palsy, particularly in young children and when they are otherwise perfectly well.
+We tried hard to reach the recruitment target by extending the study in terms of sites and duration.
+To some degree, our inability to achieve target recruitment was due to children arriving with prednisolone already started by their general practitioners and late presentation of children – it can be difficult for parents to recognise facial asymmetry in Bell’s palsy, particularly in young children and when they are otherwise perfectly well.
 Jeffrey has summarised the main findings – that we found little evidence that treatment with prednisolone within 72 hours increased the rate of complete recovery of facial function by a clinically relevant amount.
 What remains unclear is at what age the transition to adult practice should occur – there is good evidence for the efficacy of steroid use in Bell’s palsy in adults.
 A careful assessment for alternative and oncological diagnoses should be conducted; especially if steroids are being considered a complete blood count should be performed.

 References